Mind-bending memes capture vibe of TCU's chaotic season

 “The meme background is too much time on Reddit and too much time on Twitter,” Petrie said earlier this week.

-The third-ranked Horned Frogs — or Hypnotoads, borrowed from the animated television show “Futurama” — face No. 2 Michigan in the Fiesta Bowl on Saturday.
+The third-ranked Horned Frogs — or Hypnotoads, borrowed from the animated television show “Futurama” — beat No. 2 Michigan 51-45 in the Fiesta Bowl on Saturday.

 The memes started after the Oklahoma State victory that put TCU alone in first place in the Big 12 Conference in mid-October.